 EmploymentFees for bringing and defending claims for unfair and wrongful dismissal in the employment tribunal

-Employment contractsWith experience across a range of sectors, our lawyers will make sure your employment contract puts you in a strong position – whether in regard to benefits or post-termination restrictions.
+Employment contractsOur lawyers will make sure your employment contract puts you in a strong position – whether in regard to benefits or post-termination restrictions.

 Mergers and restructuresChanges in ownership require careful handling.
-Our experience in some of the world’s highest-profile acquisitions, buyouts and earn-outs means we are well placed to help you to navigate through.
+Our experience advising on some of the world’s highest-profile acquisitions, restructures, buyouts, and earn-outs means that our merger lawyers are well placed to help you navigate to your desired outcome.

-NegotiationOur lawyers deserve their reputation for negotiating boldly on behalf of senior executives and employers.
+NegotiationOur employment contract lawyers deserve their reputation for negotiating boldly on behalf of senior executives and employers.
 From incentives to exit packages, our aim is to leave you in the best possible position.

-Being part of a partnership brings exciting opportunities, but it is not always straightforward.
-An LLP ourselves, we can advise you at every stage: from joining negotiations to exits.
+Being part of a professional partnership brings exciting opportunities but it is not always straightforward.
+An LLP ourselves, we can advise you at every stage, from joining negotiations to exit packages and navigating any issues that arise in between.

 Professional liabilityWe pursue and defend claims against a wide range of professionals around the world, and will draw on this experience to represent your interests, whatever the matter at hand.

-Shareholder disputesWith a wealth of experience advising on shareholder rights and remedies, we are adept at handling key exits and can help you manage the process as smoothly as possible, even in acrimonious cases.
+Shareholder disputesWith a wealth of experience advising on shareholder rights and remedies, as well as the purchase of shares, our shareholder disputes lawyers are adept at handling key exits and will help you manage the process as smoothly as possible – even in acrimonious circumstances.

 Our website will give you a flavour of the advice we provide - if you would like to talk to us for more information, please contact our client services team who will be happy to assist.